Someecards Logo

 At last, after 2 weeks, he told me (basically yelled) that I proved my point.
 Things are back to normal.
 But I can see he is very distant with me.
 Last night I asked him to talk to me.
 He said he knew what game I was playing but he did not appreciate me treating him like garbage and not considering his feelings.

 I told him it was his words that being a SAHD is easy.
 I just gave him the full experience of it.
 He kept denying and saying that I should have been more supportive.
-All these week he felt like nobody and felt so deeply underappreciated.
+All these week he felt like nobody and felt so deeply under appreciated.
 He felt invisible.

-He started to hate me for not giving a f*ck and dumping everything on him.
+He started to hate me for not giving a care and dumping everything on him.
 He is still not talking to me.
 We have booked a couple's therapy session next week.
 Let's see if our relationship sustains or not.

 Here were the top rated comments after this latest update: